Flexible Catalysis

 \end{prop}

-\begin{proof} Let $f_1:V_0\rightarrow V_1$ be the map that deletes any 0's from all multisets, $f_2:V\rightarrow V_1$ the map that normalizes the sum of any multiset, $f_3:M\rightarrow V$ the elementwise exponential map.
+\begin{proof} Let $f_1:V_0\rightarrow V_1$ be the map that deletes any 0's from all multisets, $f_2:V\rightarrow V_1$ the map that normalises the sum of any multiset, $f_3:M_\mathbb{R}\rightarrow V$ the elementwise exponential map.
 It is straightforward to check that these maps give rise to the claimed equivalences. \end{proof}

-\begin{cor} The transformation theory of $LU$ is equivalent to $M_\mathbb{R}'.$ \end{cor}
+\begin{cor} The transformation theory of $\mathrm{LU}$ is equivalent to $T_\mathbb{R}'.$ \end{cor}

 \begin{rmk} Let $\mathcal{P}$ denote the set of permutation unitaries, and let $S$ be the set of quantum state vectors not containing any 0 entries.
-Then it is easy to see that the transformation theory $(S,\otimes,\rightarrow_{\mathcal{P}})$ is equivalent to $(W,\otimes, \propto)$, where $W$ is the set of finite, nonempty multisets of nonzero complex numbers, and also to $(M_G,+,\propto)$, where $M_G$ is the set of finite, nonempty multisets over the group $G=\mathbb{R}\times \mathbb{R/Z}$.
-(We can extend $S$ by allowing 0 entries in the vectors, but we will not go through the details.
+Then it is easy to see that the transformation theory $\mathrm{PM}=(S,\otimes,\rightarrow_{\mathcal{P}})$ is equivalent to $(W,\otimes, \propto)$, where $W$ is the set of finite, nonempty multisets of nonzero complex numbers, and also to $(M_G,+,\propto)$, where $M_G$ is the set of finite, nonempty multisets over the (additive) group $G=\mathbb{R}\times \mathbb{R/Z}$.
+We can extend $S$ by allowing 0 entries in the vectors, but we will not go through the details.

 In particular, this shows that we should expect this transformation theory to behave similarly to the transformation theory of LU.
 Furthermore, if we were to also allow diagonal phase unitaries alongside permutation matrices, the resulting transformation theory would be equivalent to $\mathrm{EQ}_0$, and thus also to the TT of LU. \end{rmk}